hiroeorz/cloudflare_workers_ruby_template/README.md

 This project is a template for experimenting with a Hono・Sinatra-like Ruby framework running on Cloudflare Workers.
 It bundles Ruby WASM together with Cloudflare bindings (KV / D1 / R2 / Workers AI) so you can explore the stack quickly.

+To scaffold a new project, use `npm create hibana@latest <project-name>` rather than cloning this repository directly.

 ---

 ## Getting Started